ali-rantakari/peg-markdown-highlight/README.md

 - A Markdown parser for syntax highlighting, written in C. The parser itself should compile as is on OS X, Linux and Windows (at least).
-- Helper classes for syntax highlighting an `NSTextView` in a Cocoa GUI application
+- Helper classes for syntax highlighting `NSTextView`s in Cocoa applications.
+- Simple example on how to highlight a `GtkTextView` in a GTK+ application.

 _Copyright 2011 Ali Rantakari_ -- <http://hasseg.org>